-20. Pension plan and other employee benefits
+21. Pension plan and other employee benefits

-The Credit Union provides three types of retirement plan options for its employees.
-These include participation in a multiemployer defined benefit pension plan (the "Plan"), administered by CUTrust; participation in a defined benefit Supplemental Employee Retirement Plan (the "SERP"), administered by the Credit Union; and participation in a money purchase plan offered and administered by CUTrust.
+The Credit Union provides four three types of retirement plan options for its employees.
+These include participation in a multi-employer defined benefit pension plan (the "Plan"), administered by CUTrust; participation in a defined benefit Supplemental Employee Retirement Plan (the "SERP"), administered by the Credit Union; and participation in a money purchase plan offered and administered by CUTrust.
 The annual cost of the pension benefits for the Plan and the SERP have been determined by an independent actuary based on the accrued benefit actuarial cost method.

 The Plan is a contributory, multiemployer, multidivisional registered pension plan governed by a Board of Trustees which is responsible for overseeing the management of the Plan, including the investment of the assets and administration of the benefits.
 The Credit Union is one of several employers participating in the 1.75% Defined Benefit Division of the Plan.
-As of September 30, 2021, this Division covered about 3,500 active employees, 1,400 deferred members and approximately 1,330 retired plan members, with reported assets of approximately \$1,036,000.
+Based on the fourth quarter's information for 2022, this Division covers about 3,400 active employees, 2,200 inactive members and approximately 1,500 retired plan members, with reported assets of approximately \$1,105,000.
 At least once every three years, an actuarial valuation is performed to assess the financial position of the Plan and the adequacy of the funding levels.
-The most recent actuarial valuation of the 1.75% Division of the Plan as at December 31, 2018 indicated a going concern surplus of \$31,600 and a solvency deficiency of \$99,500, based on market value assets of approximately \$735,000.
+The most recent actuarial valuation of the 1.75% Division of the Plan conducted as at December 31, 2021 indicated a going concern surplus of \$112,500 and a solvency deficiency of \$10,400.
 Employer contributions to the Plan are established by the Trustees upon advice from the Plan's actuaries, including amounts to finance any solvency deficiencies over time.
-The next formally scheduled actuarial valuation is for the reporting date of December 31, 2021 with results expected to be available in September 2022.
-The Credit Union paid \$1,922 (2020 - \$1,924) in employer contributions to the plan in fiscal year 2021.
+The next formally scheduled actuarial valuation is for the reporting date of December 31, 2024 .The Credit Union paid \$1,944 in employer contributions to the plan in fiscal year 2022 (2021 - \$1,922).